Stipend & Salary

 Teaching Assistants enhance the learning experience of UCSD students by complementing the activities of the course instructor.
 TAs receive training under the mentorship and supervision of the instructor.
-Graduate students may be appointed up to 50 percent time (twenty hours/week) Teaching Assistants, Readers, or Tutors during the academic year.
+Graduate students may be appointed up to 50% time (20 hours/week) as Teaching Assistants, Readers, or Tutors during the academic year.
 For academic year employment at 25-50% time, a student must be registered full-time (12 units or more) and must be in good academic standing.
 TAs, Readers, and Tutors appointed at 25% or more for the entire quarter are eligible for payment of health insurance and partial tuition remission.
 Student Academic Title Rates provides salary information for these positions.

 There are approximately 75 SIO TA positions that need to be filled every year.
-Students can apply for a TA position online before the deadline in mid-July.
+Students can apply for TA positions online before the deadline in mid-July.
 TAs are selected from the applicant pool based on instructor requests, graduate student preferences, and financial support circumstances.
 TAs are expected to be present and available for the entire quarter.
 Here is the list of SIO courses and ESYS courses.

 For more information, please visit this Teaching Assistants page.